Projects in Development

 Producer: Suzanne Reid

-Haunted by her past, and battling bi-polor disorder, Rose Leonard, a textile artist, takes refuge on Uist, in a remote island community off the coast of Scotland.
+Haunted by her past, and battling bi-polor disorder, Rose Leonard, a textile artist, takes refuge on Kalimnos, in a remote island community off the coast of Greece.
 She cocoons herself in a house by the sea, with memories of Gavin, her lover who betrayed her and the pain of her daughter, Megan's, estrangement eroding the paper-thin walls she has constructed to keep herself sane.

 Her curiosity overcomes her isolation when she finds her neighbor is a poet who's dark and intense work she greatly admires.
-Calum is a rugged younger man who intrigues her, but who has his own demons to exorcise.
+Calum is a rugged Scottish man running from his own demons back home.
 A budding friendship brings on an artistic collaboration, which leads to a sexual attraction.
 A tenuous and rocky sexual affair struggles up through the cracks of Rose's better judgment.
-When Megan comes for an unexpected visit, bearing a secret she can no longer keep, Rose's grip on her sanity begins to slip away along with her happiness.
-She must decide to choose to risk feeling life fully with a new love and a new relationship with her daughter, or to turn her back on both and live a a safe, but closed-off life alone.
+When Megan comes for an unexpected visit, bearing a secret she can no longer keep, Rose's grip on sanity begins to slip away along with her happiness.
+She must decide between risking her heart and fragile stability for a chance at love and a fresh start with her daughter, or turning her back on both to live a safe, but closed-off life alone.

 Author Linda Gillard

 “The emotional power in these novels makes this reviewer reflect on how Charlotte and Emily Bronte might have written if they were living and writing now.”
 NORTHWORDS NOW